 With CIMP CubeCrystal Plates, you are setting up experiments that combine the most popular methods in protein crystallography.

 Lipidic cubic phase, the most successful method for membrane proteins, is achieved in a gentle, isothermal manner, and extended to other in meso phases such as sponge and lamellar phases.
-Vapor diffusion, the most successful method for all kinds of proteins, is extended to lipidic cubic phase Counter diffusion: Areas of higher and lower concentrations of protein and precipitant form during the passive diffusion within the lipid.
+Vapor diffusion, the most successful method for all kinds of proteins, is extended to lipidic cubic phase Counter diffusion: This creates areas of higher and lower concentrations of protein and precipitant form during the passive diffusion within the lipid.
 In fact, each drop contains a series of different protein:precipitant ratios, which increases the chance for crystal formation.

 Fig. 3: Phases in the LCP experiment.
 Idealized diagram of phases forming in the lipid drop as a result of passive diffusion of protein and precipitant into the lipid phase.
 Crystals form in the nucleation/metastable phases.